 East Africa’s finest Tea

 We believe that every cup of tea should be bright, delicious and bursting with full flavour.
-That’s why we source our blended and single origin black teas exclusively from the finest tea estates across East Africa, from Rwanda through to the Great Rift Valley in Kenya, where the very best teas are to be found.
+That’s why we source our blended and single origin black teas exclusively from the finest East African tea estates, from Rwanda through to the Great Rift Valley in Kenya, where the very best teas are to be found.

-In this part of the world, tea bushes grow more slowly, in lush volcanic soil and ideal conditions, developing greater flavour before they are individually hand-picked for quality.
+In this part of the world, tea bushes grow more slowly, in lush volcanic East African soil and ideal conditions, developing greater flavour before they are individually hand-picked for quality.